 Family Medical Leave

-The CSU Family Medical Leave (FML) provides employees with unpaid leave time for up to twelve (12) weeks to care for self or eligible family members.
+The CSU Family Medical Leave (FML) provides employees with unpaid leave time for up to twelve (12) work weeks to care for self or eligible family members.
 The CSU FML incorporates both the Federal Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA) leave entitlements and run concurrently.
 CSU FML does not track concurrently with the California Pregnancy Disability Leave.
 All full-time and part-time employees employed for at least one academic year or 12 months (not necessarily continuously) preceding the request for FML are eligible.
 This includes employment at all CSU campuses as well as for the State.
 Student employees are eligible for CSU FML but must be employed at least one year and must have worked 1,250 hours in the 12 months preceding the leave.

 Employees who request CSU FML leave for themselves are required to exhaust existing sick and vacation leave credits, CTO and personal holiday prior to being placed on an unpaid FML leave.
 Employees who request FML leave to care for a family member must exhaust existing personal holiday, CTO and vacation credits.
 Existing sick leave credits may be used by mutual agreement as defined in the CSU leave policy and appropriate collective bargaining agreement.